mrworf/photoframe/README.md

    Change the two fields to point out your wifi and the password needed for it
 4. Save the file
 5. Place SDcard in your RPi3 which is connected to a monitor/TV
-6. Start the RPi3
+6. Start the RPi
-7. Wait (takes up to a minute depending on card and the fact that it's expanding to use the entire SDcard)
+7. Wait (takes up to a minute depending on card and the fact that it's expanding to use the entire SDcard ... slower still on non-RPi3)
 8. Follow instructions shown on the display

 The default username/password for the web page is `photoframe` and `password`.
 This can be changed by editing the file called `http-auth.json` on the `boot` drive